Domestic: (800) 748-3349 – International: (203) 743-3349

 How Beam Steering Technology Works

 Beam steering technology alters the direction of electromagnetic signals by modifying their properties without the need for moving parts.
+The angle of the beam can be adjusted to optimize coverage or focus for specific applications.
 It enables precise control over signal transmission and reception, enhancing performance in communication and radar systems.

 Core Principles of Operation

 Beam steering relies on manipulating the phase and amplitude of electromagnetic waves.
 By adjusting these parameters for each antenna in an array, constructive and destructive interference patterns are created.
 These patterns direct the signal toward specific targets.
+Adjusting the phase and amplitude also affects both the front lobe and back lobe of the antenna’s radiation pattern, allowing precise control over the direction and strength of the main and opposite beams.
 Phased array systems serve as the foundation for this technology by using numerous antennas to manage wave interference effectively.
 This method allows precise adjustments to direction, improving response times and accuracy.

 Adjusting signal phases creates the capability to steer beams electronically.
 For example, in 5G networks, this facilitates the delivery of high-speed data to moving users without physical realignment.
 Similarly, systems like radar and LiDAR use it to focus detection on particular objects or areas, increasing the effectiveness of their scans.